McFredward/vtol_bhaptics/README.md

 * Download the [release](https://github.com/McFredward/vtol_bhaptics/releases/tag/release) and extract the files into your VTOL VR folder.

 ## Known Issues
 * DLC is currently not supported.
 Collisions are working but thrust works different for the helicopter.
-I will add this in the nearly future.
+I will add this in the near future.
 All tested on game version 1.4.0.

 ## Credits
 Thanks to [Florian Fahrenberger](https://github.com/floh-bhaptics) for his templates and his help!